Rule: People are asshats.

 What should people do when their brand of “you” is attacked?
 Have you seen complaints from your followers/fans who think you’re part of whatever is being impersonated?
 How do you combat that or what do you say to them?

 People need to register their images with their respective copyright offices.
-There is a good article on that here:

 The benefits are HUGE.
 Instead of just going after damages you can also go after statutory damages and even attorney fees.